 Once upon a time, lighting was about function and utilitarian necessity.
-Those days are done.
+But light fixtures today are about drama.

 To be sure, lighting is still about need–illumination at night, during tasks and for mood.
-But architects and designers learned a long time ago that fixtures infuse some serious design muscle in a space as well.
+Architects and designers learned long ago that Newly introduced light fixtures infuse serious design muscle in a space.

 The Interior Design Institute says lighting design has shifted toward sculptural, nature-inspired pieces with exaggerated, hand-worked textures.
-In addition, warm, earthy color palettes are in, while energy efficient lights that are modular, adaptable and smart are in vogue.
+Additionally, warm, earthy color palettes are in.
+Energy efficient lights that are modular, adaptable, and smart are in vogue.

-This month, we’ve seen lots of press notices of new fixtures hitting retail shelves and e-commerce lighting websites, and these are some of our favorites:
+This month, we’ve seen many press notices about Newly introduced light fixtures hitting retail shelves and e-commerce lighting websites.
+These are among our favorites.

 [ Read More: Flos Unveils New Lighting Collab with Konstantin Grcic ]